 In tropical areas worker termites will employ dirt to construct huge mounds as the habitation of the colony.
 In some places such mounds are so solid that they last for years, even for centuries.
 Fossilized nests from millions of years ago have been identified.

 In the highly socialized world of termites the workers know their roles and they fulfill those roles very well.
-They run around, most of them blind, guided by senses of feel and smell and above all, by a sense of duty.
+They run around, most of them blind, guided by senses of feel and smell and above by sense of duty.